Reference

 If ProofLedger becomes unavailable, your original file remains yours and the SHA-256 fingerprint remains independently verifiable.
 If public blockchain anchors exist, they remain publicly verifiable via the underlying blockchains.
 ProofLedger cannot delete what was publicly anchored.

 ProofLedger certificates are derived, human-readable artifacts generated from recorded proof data.
-They are designed for portability and readability, but they do not override the online verification page.
+They are designed for portability and readability but do not override the online verification page.

-- Authoritative source: the online verification page is the canonical authority for any ProofLedger record.
+• Authoritative source: the online verification page is the canonical authority.

-- What a certificate is: a summary that mirrors recorded values (hashes, timestamps, and anchoring references when present).
+• What a certificate is: a summary mirroring recorded values — hashes, timestamps, and anchoring references when present.

 What does ProofLedger prove?